Logging you into your Moneysoft budget tracker account

 Implementing a bucket strategy

-The bucket strategy is in effect a time-based allocation.
+In effect, the bucket strategy is a time-based allocation.

 The better alternative

-The alternative is a risk-based allocation where your asset allocation is chosen based on your risk profile.
-Withdrawals also come from the cash account under this method.
-But then the portfolio is periodically rebalanced back to the target asset allocation.
+A risk-based allocation uses a consistent asset mix based on your risk profile.
+Withdrawals still come from cash, but the portfolio is periodically rebalanced to maintain the target allocation.

-The key difference is that after the withdrawal from the cash account to pay for current spending, the portfolio is rebalanced.
-This is usually done at fixed intervals – quarterly or annually rather than after each withdrawal to avoid excessive trading costs.
+The key difference: After each withdrawal from the cash account to pay for current spending, the portfolio is rebalanced—usually quarterly or annually—to avoid excessive trading costs.

-This means that the risk profile of the portfolio remains constant over time.
+This approach keeps the portfolio’s risk profile constant over time.

 Its market timing in disguise